 Psychology is the scientific study of the mind and human behaviour.
 If you are interested in understanding the complexity of human nature, then Psychology will give you an insight into how and why people behave in certain ways.

-Students are expected to have achieved at least a 5 in Psychology, if taken, or a similar essay-based subject at GCSE.
+Students are expected to have achieved at least a Grade 5 Maths, (and ideally a Grade 5 in Psychology, if taken), or a similar essay-based subject at GCSE.

 Learning & Assessment